Dynamical properties of convex cocompact actions in projective space: Introduction

 The main idea behind Theorem \ref{thm:convex_cocompact_equals_expansion} is to generalize the dynamical description of convex cocompactness explored by Sullivan \cite{sullivan1985quasiconformal} in the rank-one setting: when $\Gamma$ is a discrete subgroup of $\PO(d,1)$, $\Gamma$ is convex cocompact if and only if $\Gamma$ satisfies an expansion/contraction property about its limit set in $\dee \H^d$.

-More generally, when $\rho:\Gamma \to G$ is a $P$-Anosov representation (for $P$ a parabolic subgroup of a reductive Lie group $G$), work of Kapovich-Leeb-Porti \cite{klp2014morse} shows that $\Gamma$ satisfies an expansion property on the flag manifold $G/P$.
+More generally, when $\rho:\Gamma \to G$ is a $P$-Anosov representation (for $P$ a parabolic subgroup of a reductive Lie group $G$), work of Kapovich-Leeb-Porti \cite{klp2017} shows that $\Gamma$ satisfies an expansion property on the flag manifold $G/P$.
+Kapovich-Leeb-Porti also showed in \cite{klpdomains} (using the same basic idea as Sullivan) that this expansion property can be used to find cocompact domains of discontinuity for Anosov representations in $G/P$.

 When $\Gamma$ is hyperbolic with $\rho:\Gamma \to \PGL(d, \R)$ convex cocompact, $\rho$ is $P_1$-Anosov, yielding an expansion property in $\RP^{d-1}$.
 Theorem \ref{thm:convex_cocompact_equals_expansion} says that convex cocompact representations $\Gamma \to \PGL(d, \R)$ are characterized by a similar expansion property on \emph{multiple} flag manifolds (and some additional technical conditions): different elements of $\Gamma$ expand neighborhoods in different Grassmannians $\Gr(k, d)$.
 That is, convex cocompactness in $\PGL(d,\R)$ is equivalent to a kind of ``mixed Anosov'' property.

 Using work of Cooper-Long-Tillmann \cite{clt2018deforming}, Danciger-Gu\'eritaud-Kassel also observe that convex cocompactness in the sense of Definition \ref{defn:dgk_convex_cocompact} is \emph{stable}: if $\Gamma \subset \PGL(d, \R)$ is a convex cocompact subgroup, then there is an open subset $\mc{U}$ of $\Hom(\Gamma, \PGL(d,\R))$, containing the inclusion $\Gamma \hookrightarrow \PGL(d ,\R)$, such that any $\rho \in \mc{U}$ is injective and discrete with $\rho(\Gamma)$ convex cocompact.